JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/The_Heart_that_Became_Loveless.md

 * c) his persistent harbouring of grudges, plus cravings of revenge for his own disappointments in life, led to Judas meeting “defeat in his battles of the earth struggle”.
 He “failed to subdue these evils by love, faith, and trust.”
 Finally he became loveless, and incapable of recognizing love in others.

+> **The Most Famous Words of Twehtieth Century Theology**
+> He comes to us as One unnknown, without a name, as of old, by the lake-side, He came to those who knew Him not.
+He speaks to us the same word: “Follow thou me” and sets us to the tasks which he has to fulfil for our time.
+He commands.
+And to those who obey Him, whether they be wise or simple, He will reveal Himself in the toils, the conflicts, the sufferings which they will pass through in His fellowship, and, as an inefable mystery, they shall learn in their own experience, Who He is.
+>     Albert Schweitzer
+> “The Quest of the Historical Jesus.”
+(1901)

+> **Self Betrayal**
+> Self-betrayal means that the person does not use his own faculties in determining which experiences contribute to self-realization and which are irrelevant or impeding; the person no longer uses his own powers and organs to create a reality and venture into new life.
+He forces himself to fit into another person's plans and to do work that has no meaning or value.
+Thus, he does not trust his own immediate experience and is neither open to himself nor to the world.
+>     C. Moustakos, 1974

 Some of the other apostles had similar characteristics to Judas but they chose to grow in love for Jesus and the other apostles, leading to growth in grace and truth.
 They became more trusting, developed the confidence to confide in others, and in honesty, they craved to know and be known.

 > “Judas never learned that the real rewards for noble living are, after all, spiritual prizes, which are not always distributed during this one short life in the flesh.”
 [UB 193:4.11](/en/The_Urantia_Book/193#p4_11)